 This bill amends the statutory definition of "elevated blood lead level" in New Jersey law.
 Currently, an elevated blood lead level is defined as a level that equals or exceeds five micrograms per deciliter.
-The new definition proposed in this bill lowers the threshold to 3.5 micrograms per deciliter, aligning it with the most recent recommendations from the federal Centers for Disease Control and Prevention.
-This change emphasizes the need for responsive action when a child's blood lead level reaches this new threshold.
+The proposed revision lowers this threshold to 3.5 micrograms per deciliter, aligning the definition with the most recent recommendations from the federal Centers for Disease Control and Prevention.
+Additionally, the new definition specifies that this level necessitates the undertaking of responsive action.

 Statutes affected: Introduced: 26:2-137.3